 Johnston Canyon

-One of the best things to do in Banff in May is a hike through Johnston Canyon.
+One of the best things to do in Banff in May is take a hike through Johnston Canyon.
 Almost everyone loves this very popular hike along the Bow Valley Parkway!
-The walk through Johnston Canyon to the Upper and Lower Falls is gorgeous.
+The walk through Johnston Canyon to the Upper and Lower Falls is gorgeous, and May is a great time to tackle it as it gets incredibly busy come June.

 Mountain Bike at the Nordic Center

-It’s season-dependent, but the Canmore Nordic Center generally opens up sometime in May for mountain biking.
-There are some awesome flow trails at the Nordic Center and great greens, blues, and blacks here.
+It’s season-dependent, but the Canmore Nordic Center generally opens sometime in May for mountain biking.
+The center has some of the best biking trails in Canmore and some awesome flow trails – great greens, blues, and blacks for all bikers.

 You can rent mountain bikes at Rebound Cycle in Downtown Canmore.
-It’s not the best mountain biking in Canada, you’ll need to head to Whistler or Squamish for that, but it’s still an enjoyable few hours in nature.
+Hardcore mountain bikers might find it’s not the best mountain biking in Canada.
+You’ll need to head to Whistler or Squamish for that, but it’s still an enjoyable few hours in nature!

 Enjoy the Sunshine Slush Cup